YogaSakti/mcp-idx/LOCAL_SETUP.md

 ## Testing

-Once connected, try these in Claude:
+Once connected, try these in your AI client:

 1. "What's the current price of BBCA?"
 2. "Tell me about BBRI stock"
 3. "Search for banking stocks"
 4. "What's the IHSG status today?"
 5. "Compare BBCA, BBRI, and BMRI performance"
+6. "What tools do you have available?"

 ## Available Tools